-Your VERSA TUNER II will reduce the SWR of most antenna systems to 1:1.
-In some cases, a perfect 1:1 SWR may not be obtainable.
+Your DELUXE VERSA TUNER II will reduce the SWR of most antenna systems to 1:1.
+In a few rare cases, a perfect 1:1 SWR may not be obtainable.
 If this is the case, the length of the antenna or the feedline can be changed slightly until a low SWR can be obtained.
 See the antenna hints section.